 The section “I” describes the filling of the weld normally on the head sides of a connection.
 The section is filled completely and may be welded from one or two sides.

-NOTE Section “I” is not the same as seam weld subtype “i_weld” (seeclause 10.2.4.1 Type Specification).
+NOTE Section “I” is not the same as seam weld subtype “i_weld” (see 10.2.4.1 Type Specification).

 Section “V”